Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-1AOF1qFxGm0.md

 # [August 24th, 2021 Livestream](../2021-08-24.md)
 ## Q&A: Would it be possible to have a Map Randomly Generated in Satisfactory?
 https://www.youtube.com/watch?v=1AOF1qFxGm0
-This question was possibly duplicated with a more recent answer: [February 1st, 2022 Livestream Q&A: Is there a very long-term plan for random World generation?](./yt-0i2lAA8OUAs.md) [https://www.youtube.com/watch?v=0i2lAA8OUAs](https://www.youtube.com/watch?v=0i2lAA8OUAs)
+This question was possibly duplicated with a more recent answer: [February 22nd, 2022 Livestream Q&A: Will you add randomised worlds in the future?](./yt-EDjLXUUbXKg.md) [https://www.youtube.com/watch?v=EDjLXUUbXKg](https://www.youtube.com/watch?v=EDjLXUUbXKg)

 ### Topics